yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-005_Verify_All_Input_Fields_Visible_Add_New_Address.md

 3. Add a product to the cart
 4. Navigate to the cart page
 5. Click on "Checkout"
 6. Click on [Add Address] button
+7. Verify that all required fields are visible in the "Add New Address" form

 ---

 ## ✅ Expected Result
-- "Add New Address" form is displayed
+- All mandatory fields for adding a new address should be visible on the form
 - All required fields are visible:
   - Country
   - Name